All about RS485 – How RS485 Works and How to Implement RS485 into Industrial Control Systems?

 How RS485 works?

 In RS485 standard, data is transmitted via two wires twisted together also referred to as “Twisted Pair Cable”.
-The twisted pairs in RS485 gives immunity against electrical noise, making RS485 viable in electrically noisy environments.
+The twisted pairs in RS485 give immunity against electrical noise, making RS485 viable in electrically noisy environments.

 RS485 at its core with 2 wires allows half-duplex data transmission.
 This means data can be transmitted in both directions to and fro devices one direction at a time.
 By adding another 2 wires, making it a 4 wires system, it allows data transmission in both directions to and fro devices at the same time, also known as full-duplex.
 However, in a full-duplex setup, they are limited to a master and slave communication where slaves cannot communicate with each other.